rackerlabs/support-how-to/content/how-to/rpc-openstack/rpc-openstack-faq/index.md

 {{<image alt="What differentiates Rackspace Private Cloud" src="rpc-differentiators.png" title="What differentiates Rackspace Private Cloud">}}

-**Stable and available**
+<p><strong>Stable and available</strong></p>

-We offer an industry leading 99.99% OpenStack API uptime guarantee, a reference architecture that uses Linux containers to provide in-place upgrades and independent scaling of each OpenStack service, and a cloud that is designed to scale to hundreds of nodes.
+<p>We offer an industry leading 99.99% OpenStack API uptime guarantee, a reference architecture that uses Linux containers to provide in-place upgrades and independent scaling of each OpenStack service, and a cloud that is designed to scale to hundreds of nodes.</p>

-**Support that provides a Fanatical Experience&trade;**
+<p><strong>Support that provides a Fanatical Experience&trade;</strong></p>

-We provide a dedicated account manager, an optional dedicated OpenStack Engineer service, a 15-minute live response time guarantee to any emergency ticket with Core support, and 24x7x365 access to our team of OpenStack experts
+<p>We provide a dedicated account manager, an optional dedicated OpenStack Engineer service, a 15-minute live response time guarantee to any emergency ticket with Core support, and 24x7x365 access to our team of OpenStack experts.</p>

-**Automation**
+<p><strong>Automation</strong></p>

-Rackspace Private Cloud powered by OpenStack is deployed using Ansible software, supports OpenStack Orchestration (Heat), can be combined with our DevOps Automation Service to help automate a customer's process for deploying and scaling applications, and provides solution templates that enable customers to deploy production-ready application stacks in minutes.
+<p>Rackspace Private Cloud powered by OpenStack is deployed using Ansible software, supports OpenStack Orchestration (Heat), can be combined with our DevOps Automation Service to help automate a customer's process for deploying and scaling applications, and provides solution templates that enable customers to deploy production-ready application stacks in minutes.</p>

-**Deploy anywhere**
+<p><strong>Deploy anywhere</strong></p>

-Deploy anywhere in the world.
-You can host Rackspace Private Cloud in your data center, in our data center, in a colocation facility or in multiple locations.
+<p>Deploy anywhere in the world.
+You can host Rackspace Private Cloud in your data center, in our data center, in a colocation facility or in multiple locations.</p>

-**Expertise**
+<p><strong>Expertise</strong></p>

-We manage one of the world's largest OpenStack powered clouds, are #1 in all-time code contributions to the OpenStack project and offer an extensive OpenStack training curriculum.
+<p>We manage one of the world's largest OpenStack powered clouds, are #1 in all-time code contributions to the OpenStack project and offer an extensive OpenStack training curriculum.</p>

-**Hybrid**
+<p><strong>Hybrid</strong></p>

-Add elasticity to your infrastructure with the capability to automatically add and remove public cloud resources as needed to support your private cloud workloads.
+<p>Add elasticity to your infrastructure with the capability to automatically add and remove public cloud resources as needed to support your private cloud workloads.</p>

 {{</accordion>}}